Aquaman: Television

 Aquaman has made multiple television appearances.
-The character was featured in the animated series Super Friends, Justice League, Justice League Unlimited, Batman: The Brave and the Bold, Young Justice, Harley Quinn and Aquaman: King of Atlantis.
+He was featured in the animated series The Superman/Aquaman Hour of Adventure, Super Friends, Superman: The Animated Series, Justice League, Justice League Unlimited, Batman: The Brave and the Bold, Young Justice, Harley Quinn and Aquaman: King of Atlantis.

 He also appeared in the live-action television series Smallville being portrayed by Alan Ritchson.

 There was also an Aquaman pilot made by the creator of Smallville, featuring Justin Hartley, which never aired.

 Aquaman has made non-speaking appearances in the animated series Teen Titans Go!.
 In "Don't Press Play", he is voiced by Greg Cipes.
 In "Finding Aquaman", he is voiced by Patrick Warburton.

 Film

-The character has appeared in direct-to-DVD animated films such as Justice League: The New Frontier (2008) and Justice League: The Flashpoint Paradox (2011).
+Aquaman has appeared in direct-to-DVD animated films such as Justice League: The New Frontier (2008) and Justice League: The Flashpoint Paradox (2011).

 Within the live-action DC Extended Universe films, American actor Jason Momoa plays Aquaman, and the character made his feature film debut in Batman v Superman: Dawn of Justice (2016).
-Momoa reprised the role in Justice League (2017) and starred in his own film Aquaman (2018).
-This movie version of Aquaman is of Polynesian ethnicity, rather than the blond-haired white man of his traditional depiction.
-Momoa's Aquaman has long, dark hair, a full beard and extensive tattoos.
-Vijay depicted an Indian Aquaman version in the 2010 film Sura.
+Momoa reprised the role in Justice League (2017) and The Flash (2023) and starred in his own films Aquaman (2018) and Aquaman and the Lost Kingdom (2023).
+This version is of Polynesian ethnicity, rather than the blond-haired white man of his traditional depiction.
+He has long, dark hair, a full beard and extensive tattoos.

 Theme park attractions

-The character has multiple attractions themed to the character at Six Flags theme parks.

-One of them, announced in 2020 is Aquaman: Power Wave, a Mack water roller coaster at Six Flags Over Texas in Arlington, Texas.
-The roller coaster is set to open in 2023.
+Aquaman has multiple themed attractions at Six Flags theme parks.
+One of them, announced in 2020 is Aquaman: Power Wave, a Mack water roller coaster at Six Flags Over Texas in Arlington, Texas that opened in 2023.
 Aquaman: Power Wave replaced another theme park attraction based on Aquaman, Aquaman Splashdown.

 Another one, Aquaman Splashdown, is an Arrow Dynamics hydroflume water ride at Six Flags Great America in Gurnee, Illinois.
 The water ride was Yankee Clipper in 1976, but was re-themed to Aquaman in 2022.

+In 2023, the Aquaman: Power Wave roller coaster opened at Six Flags Over Texas.

-Reception
+Reception and legacy

 Aquaman was listed as the 147th-greatest comic book character of all time by Wizard magazine.
 IGN also ranked Aquaman as the 53rd-greatest comic book hero of all time, opining that "even though he'll forever be the butt of jokes thanks to his fishy powers, comic readers have come to love Aquaman as a noble (and very powerful) figure who is forever torn between the worlds of land and sea."
 In a 2011 reader poll, Parade magazine ranked Aquaman among the top 10 superheroes of all time.

 By 2008, cultural critic Glen Weldon noted that Aquaman had become ridiculed by a popular mindset that cast him as an ineffectual hero.
 This was due to the perception that his heroic abilities were too narrow.
 Weldon wrote that critics and pop culture comedians who chose to focus on this had overplayed the joke, making it "officially the hoariest, hackiest arrow in the quiver of pop-culture commentary."